Thomas Pinckney "Skipper" Heard

-Thomas Pinckney "Skipper" Heard (August 25, 1898 – July 11, 1980) or T.P.
-"Skipper" Heard was the athletics director at Louisiana State University from 1931 until 1954.
+Thomas Pinckney "Skipper" Heard (August 25, 1898 – July 11, 1980) was an American college athletics administrator and golf coach.
+He served as the athletic director at Louisiana State University (LSU) from 1931 until 1954.

 Heard was an early pioneer in the establishment of legal and honest athletic grants-in-aid and oversaw LSU's entry into the Southeastern Conference as a charter member in 1933.
 In addition, he is the "father" of night football games at Louisiana State University and was a force behind three expansions of Tiger Stadium raising seating capacity from 12,000 to 67,500.
 He also had LSU football games broadcast on 50,000-watt clear-channel WWL-AM in 1942 giving LSU a national broadcast platform and made it possible for LSU to fly to long-distance inter-sectional football games starting in 1939.
 Heard also coached the LSU Tigers golf team to a national championship (1947).

 Heard was inducted into the Louisiana Sports Hall of Fame in 2011.